This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Furnaces for Melting”.

 c) Controlling power and frequency of current only

-d) All of the above factors
+d) All of the mentioned factors

 Explanation: Due to the principle of induction used, the electromagnetic fields are produced.
 These EMF’s are used to stir the metal.
 Hence, controlling the power and frequency, Mixing and melting rates can be altered.